Costs for a large company to sponsor a migrant worker (November 2022 update)

 Visa application fee

 Many companies will cover the visa fee on behalf of their migrant worker.
-If the company proposes to do this, the fee is £1,220.
+If the company proposes to do this, the standard fee is up to £1,235 if the worker is in the UK and up to £1,423 if they are outside the UK.

 This fee does not include any priority or super priority service, and would therefore assume the standard out of country visa processing service standard (waiting time) of 3 weeks.